sneha-balamurali/fpga/introduction/vivado_overview.md

 ### How this relates to `ports.xdc`

-Tool Command Language (Tcl) is the scripting language built into the Vivado environment — essentially, the language Vivado understands.
+Tool Command Language (Tcl) is the scripting language built into the Vivado environment which is essentially, the language Vivado understands.
 You can use it to give instructions directly (for example, asking questions about the design or setting a constraint) or to write a script, which is a text file containing a list of commands that Vivado can run to repeat the same flow automatically.
 An example is the `make_project.tcl` script, which we used to create a new project when launching Vivado.
 Tcl also follows the conventions of the industry-standard Synopsys Design Constraints (SDC) format.[^4]

 `.xdc` files use a Tcl-based syntax.
 They look like Tcl scripts (set_property, etc.), but unlike general .tcl files, they are specifically for describing pin assignments, voltage standards, timing, and other design constraints.